thomas-haslwanter/scikit-kinematics/docs/imus.rst

 Data are read in, and by default the orientation is automatically calculated based on the parameter "q_type" and using the function _calc_orientation.

+Note: support vor "Vicon" has dropped, because the Vicon btk is no longer supported.

 Base-Class & Methods
 --------------------